 Civilians & Mentors

 When you realize that nearly 1% of the population provides the freedom and protection for the other 99%, you start to understand the magnitude of what just a fraction of our "community" does for the rest of us.
-When you also realize that when you enlist in the Military, you are provided with a chain of command, a community of brothers and sisters and a process to follow for advancement or for warfare.
-By following this protocol, the men and women who serve our nation are provided a pathway to excel in their roles, recognize the importance of their role and how their role contributes to the success of a mission.
+When you also realize that when you enlist in the military, you are provided with a chain of command, a community of brothers and sisters and a process to follow for advancement or for warfare.
+By following this protocol, the men and women who serve our nation are provided a pathway to excel in their roles.
+They recognize the importance of their role and how their role contributes to the success of a mission.

-However when the men and women transition out of the Military, they lose their chain of command, the processes and procedures they are familiar with and have to create a new identity as they choose a new role in the civilian world.
+However, when the men and women transition out of the military, they lose their chain of command, the processes and procedures they are familiar with and have to create a new identity as they choose a new role in the civilian world.

 How can you serve those who have served us?

 Join our Task Force and learn how you can help the men and woman who have served us have a successful transition into their "Next Mission."